 Like I said, metabolic damage is real, supported and quantified in the scientific literature and can be readily solved with a short period of normalized caloric intake but it is the extent of the damage that is confusing Coaches and Clients.
 If you want to know more about the range of the metabolic damage, how to determine if metabolic damage exists or how to rule it out, what a Reverse Diet accomplishes and when to use it, then read on... but fair warning, I will demonstrate why the scientific literature support for metabolic damage and reverse dieting is not likely to solve the reason your client is not losing weight.

 We follow a scientific approach towards human chemistry and physiology meaning our method to weight loss is agnostic and the only thing that is important is the energy formulas.
+There are many variables that can affect the formula up or down but the equation is still the universal truth when it comes to weight.
 What we do support is that the human chemistry and how it manifests itself in symptomatic ways will give you clues as to how to determine the source of a health problem and with a proper framework and approach, the best ways to change it.